 return 'Success'

-→ Then we have our function:
+→ Now we have our function:

-→ Which will receive in this model:
+→ Which will receive messages in this format:

-→ Recapping, where are we?
+→ Recap: where are we?

-• Initially, we created a Lambda function that publishes a message to our queue, and this message is received by another Lambda function.
+Initially, we created a Lambda function that publishes a message to our queue, and this message is received by another Lambda function.

 → Where are we going?

-• We'll add an SNS topic before the queue and work with the fan-out concept:
+We will add an SNS topic before the queue and work with the fan-out concept:

-Additional Concepts
+More Concepts

-a) Advanced Queue Settings
+a) Advanced Queue Configurations

 b) Dead-Letter Queues (DLQ)